redeluni/aws-tpl-moodle/README.md

 Elastic File System throughput scales as the file system grows.
 Initially EFS will have very little storage.
 Therefore, the template gives you the option to seed the file system with data to establish baseline performance.
 In addition, you can monitor the file system performance and add additional data if needed.
 There is a through discussion of this in the WordPress Reference Architecture.
 However, because we have chosen to install Moodle on local storage (the WordPress reference architecture installed on EFS) this should be less of a concern that it was for WordPress.

-*Moodle recommends that when running clustered solutions "[dirroot should be always read only for apache process because otherwise built in plugin installation and uninstallation would get the nodes out of sync.](https://docs.moodle.org/34/en/Server_cluster#.24CFG-.3Edirroot)" As this statement implies, you cannot install plugins to a server cluster from the admin page.
+_Moodle recommends that when running clustered solutions "[dirroot should be always read only for apache process because otherwise built in plugin installation and uninstallation would get the nodes out of sync.](https://docs.moodle.org/34/en/Server_cluster#.24CFG-.3Edirroot)" As this statement implies, you cannot install plugins to a server cluster from the admin page.
 Moodle recommends manually installing plugins on each server during planned maintenance.
 To stay true to the infrastructure-as-code methodology employed by CloudFormation, we should script the installation of plugins.
-Alternatively, you could install the plugin on a single server, create an AMI, and update the Launch Configuration.*
+Alternatively, you could install the plugin on a single server, create an AMI, and update the Launch Configuration._

 ### Caching

-Caching can have a dramatic impact on Moodle's performance.
-The template will configure various forms of caching including OPcache, CloudFront and ElastiCache.
+La memorizzazione nella cache può avere un impatto notevole sulle prestazioni di Moodle.
+Il modello configurerà varie forme di memorizzazione nella cache tra cui OPcache, CloudFront ed ElastiCache.

 #### OPcache